ibz/lightning-shell/README.md

 # Configuration

 Running any of the above-mentioned utilities should just work (without you having to tell them how to connect to LND!) provided you pass the `LND_IP` environment variable to the Docker container and mount the `lnd` directory under `/lnd`.
-This is normally done by Umbrel itself if you start wesh using Umbrel's dashboard or `scripts/app start` (which starts the container using docker-compose and does all the magic).
+This is normally done by Umbrel itself if you start Lightning Shell using Umbrel's dashboard or `scripts/app start` (which starts the container using docker-compose and does all the magic).

 ## How does this work?